-The Company is in the process of converting its U.S. Enterprise Risk Planning (ERP) systems from legacy systems to Epicor.
-The Martin Yale North America location was converted at the beginning of 2011; the Escalade Sports North Carolina location at the beginning of 2012 and the Martin Yale International, Germany location at the beginning of the third quarter of 2012.
-The Company intends to complete the conversion of its remaining Sports sites over the next two years.
+The Company is in the process of converting its Enterprise Risk Planning (ERP) systems from legacy systems to Epicor.
+Implementation has been completed for the Information Security and Print Finishing Indiana and Germany locations and for the Sporting Goods North Carolina and Mexico locations.
+The Company intends to complete the conversion of its remaining sites over the next two years.
 There can be no assurance the Company will have the necessary funds or the staff to fully avail itself of the control features inherent in the system design.
-Without such utility, the Company management is faced with cumbersome and time consuming efforts to manually consolidate its financial information.
+Without such utility, the Company management is faced with legacy systems and time consuming efforts to manually consolidate its financial information.